Canada’s Action on Climate Change

 - The government is taking important steps to help Canadians adapt to a changing climate, complementing our efforts to reduce Canada’s GHG emissions.

-- Since 2006, the government has invested $235 million in domestic adaptation initiatives to improve our understanding of climate change and help Canadians plan for climate impacts, including in Canada’s North.
+- The government has invested significantly in domestic adaptation initiatives to improve our understanding of climate change and help Canadians plan for climate impacts, including in Canada’s North.

 3. World-class Scientific Research